tkiat/my-writings-public/blog/software/firmware/libreboot-how.md

 # Libreboot: How Did I Liberate My Thinkpad X200

 Libreboot is a FOSS replacement for proprietary hardware initialization firmware like BIOS.
-It gets some code from coreboot, deblobs it and bundles it with GRUB, flashrom, and others.
+It gets some code from coreboot, then deblobs it and bundles it with GRUB, flashrom, and others.
 Being blob-free, it supports a very few devices, mostly old Thinkpad laptops.

 ## Why Libreboot?